srepetsk/gw-style/_pages/new-stories.md

 <h3>Picture Credits</h3>
 Some of the pics we use come from social media sites.

-Add a line to the END of the story like this:
-(Image: Agency/Photographer/Where you got it) for example: (Image: AFP/Bob Example/Twitter) or (Image: AP Photo/Person Smith/Facebook)
+Add a line to the END of the story: (Image: Agency/Photographer/Where you got it)

+<em>(Image: AFP/Bob Example/Twitter)</em>

+<em>(Image: AP Photo/Person Smith/Facebook)</em>

-If there is no agency, leave it out, just give the name of the photographer and where you got it, for example: (Image: Bob Example/Twitter)
+If there is no agency, leave it out, just give the name of the photographer and where you got it: <em>(Image: Bob Example/Twitter)</em>

-It the person sharing the photo uses an obvious fake name, use their handle instead, for example: (Image: @BestExampleGuy/Twitter)
+It the person sharing the photo uses an obvious fake name, use their handle instead: <em>(Image: @BestExampleGuy/Twitter)</em>

 &nbsp;

 Note: Use <strong>image</strong> rather than photo or picture to account for all possibilities.

-If the image is a Grasswire-created composition of two or more images (for example, a photo overlaid on a map), credit them accordingly (photo, map).
+If the image is a Grasswire-created composition of two or more images (for example, a photo overlaid on a map), credit them accordingly:

+<em>(Photo: Bob Example/Instagram, Map data ©2015 Google)</em>
 <h5>Images licensed for re-use</h5>
 We also use photos licensed for re-use from other sites.
 Most of these are licensed by Creative Commons.

 A good search tool for these images is <a href="http://search.creativecommons.org/" target="_blank">search.creativecommons.org</a>

 These images should be credited in Creative Commons format, and this is where seems to get a bit complicated, but trust me it's not.

+&nbsp;

 We use three of the licenses:
 <ul>